instana/openapi/spec/descriptions/tagSyntheticSettings.md

 It is required that the credentials used in the test be created before the test is created or modified.

-(Technology Preview) Credentials can be associated to multiple Application Perspective.
+Credentials can be associated to multiple Application Perspectives, Websites, and Mobile Apps.

 Tests using credentials are validated during test creation and update whether you use the API or UI, as follows: